digital-land/digital-land/content/guidance/developer-contributions/create-your-csv-files.md

 ## Publishing developer contributions: 3 steps

 Planning authorities must publish their developer contributions once a year but are encouraged to do so as frequently as they can so that datasets are up to date.
-(Those publishing with third-party software that can semi-automate the process might be able to publish in near real-time, for example, while those publishing manually might choose to only publish quarterly.)
+(Those publishing with third-party software that can semi-automate the process might be able to publish in near real-time, while those publishing manually might choose to only publish quarterly.)

 This guidance applies to the publication of developer contributions data going forward – you are not required to republish historical data so that it complies with this guidance.

 Publishing is a 3 step process:

-1. Three developer contribution .csv files must be created to store the data
+1. Create 3 developer contribution .csv files to store the data
-2. Each of these files must be uploaded to your organisation’s website and clearly linked to using a persistent URL
+2. Upload each of these files to your organisation’s website and give them a persistent URL, then clearly link to them from your developer contributions webpage
-3. The national register of developer contributions on the Ministry of Housing, Communities and Local Government (MHCLG) website must be kept up to date
+3. Update the national register of developer contributions on the Ministry of Housing, Communities and Local Government (MHCLG) website

 {{% inset-text %}}
 You may not be able or authorised to complete all steps.
 Each step identifies the skills and authority required to complete it.